Updated February 17, 2023

-Single wide mobile homes do not have load bearing interior walls, but double wides do.
+Single wide mobile homes do not have load-bearing interior walls, but double wides do.

 This means that the exterior walls and the roof are interlocking pieces that connect and hold the entire structure together.

 A double-wide mobile home is basically two single wides connected to one another by what is called the 'marriage line.'

 A professional, qualified mobile home mover will be able to tell you whether or not your mobile home can be moved.

 So, unless you plan on living in the home indefinitely, you'll want to seriously consider whether or not it's worth it to remodel your mobile home.

 There are multiple ways to remove a mobile home from a property, and the size and condition of your mobile home—along with other factors, like cost and budget—will determine which mobile home removal method is best for you.

-Depending on where you are, the size of your home, and the contents/weight of your home, it could cost between $4,000-$5,000 to have your mobile home demolished.
+Depending on where you are, the size of your home, and the contents/weight of your home, it could cost between $3,000-$7,000 to have your mobile home demolished.